 Gelatin makes for a decent substitute.
 It isn’t as sticky as eggs or heavy cream when cooked, so it won’t have the same effect, but it makes for a reasonable substitute.

 First of all, you need to bloom the gelatin in water for about 5 minutes.
 That means dropping it in the water and letting it sit there for about five minutes, and then heating it up.
 Once it starts to get hot, you can mix the gelatin in the water until it dissolves.
 Then, allow it to cool and coat the meat with it.

-So, gelatin will work, but to is kind of fussy and requires a lengthy process.
+So, gelatin will work, but it is kind of fussy and requires a lengthy process.
 It does a decent job of holding the batter or bread crumbs in place, though, so I think it is a fair substitute.

-What is an egg replacer.
-This is fake eggs, essentially, made from a bunch of stuff- potatoes, tapioca, cellulose gum, and leavening.
-It even kind of tastes like real eggs, and it is an okay binder but the worst one on this list.
+What is an egg replacer, it is effectively fake eggs, essentially, made from a bunch of stuff like potatoes, tapioca, cellulose gum, and leavening.
+It even kind of tastes like real eggs, and it works as a binder but it’s not one that we would recommend.

 When I tried egg replacer as a substitute for eggs, the batter was a little patchy.
 It didn’t stick as much as I wanted it to, and the same is true of working with bread crumbs and egg replacer.
 They won’t stay on the meat like they would with eggs, but at least egg replacer works better than nothing.

-Other Tips for Egg Substitutions
+Other Tips for Egg Substitute for Frying

 I have talked about the most effective, most commonly used ingredients for what to substitute for eggs when breading chicken.
 There are some other things you can use as well that won’t be as effective and may give you patchy looking chicken and fish batter.